 Dubai's public transport system, like everything else in this extravagant metropolis, is highly modern, clean and efficient.
 To use the public transport system, you'll need to pick up a "nol card", as most transport services won't take cash payments.
 These are the equivalent of a London Oyster card and allow you to use the buses, metro, tram taxis and water taxis.

-Dubi Metro - The Dubai metro system runs the entire length of the city, though it only covers the key tourist and business locations.
-To make things easy, there are only two metro lines, the airport line which streches to Jabalali in the south and the green line which zig-zags across the city.
+Dubai Metro - The Dubai metro system runs the entire length of the city, though it only covers the key tourist and business locations.
+To make things easy, there are only two metro lines, the airport line which stretches to Jabali in the south and the green line which zig-zags across the city.
 For some reason, the metro doesn't run on Friday mornings, so keep this in mind when you're planning your day.

 Currency and tipping

 Being part of the United Arab Emirates, Dubai uses the Arab Emirates Dirham (AED) as its currency.
-Notes range from five to one thousand and you'll find atms dotted around everywhere.
-Most places accept Master and Visa cards, though the smaller restaurants and shops in the surburban neighbourhoods of Dubai may only accept cash.
+Notes range from five to one thousand and you'll find ATMs dotted around everywhere.
+Most places accept Master and Visa cards, though the smaller restaurants and shops in the suburban neighbourhoods of Dubai may only accept cash.

 Quirky things you didn't know about Dubai

-Bring jumpers and sweaters - Yes, Dubai can get as hot as 45 degrees during the summer, but you'll still need to pack those sweaters and hoodies, along with your flip flops and swimming costumes.
+Bring jumpers and sweaters - Yes, Dubai can get as hot as 45 degrees during the summer, but you'll still need to pack those sweaters and hoodies, along with your flip-flops and swimming costumes.
 Why?
-Well, while outside in the street there's soaring dessert temperatures - inside the malls, hotels, restuarants and entertainment centres, the air conditioning can take temperatures as low as 18 degrees!
+Well, while outside in the street there's soaring dessert temperatures - inside the malls, hotels, restaurants and entertainment centres, the air conditioning can take temperatures as low as 18 degrees!
 As you'll be likely spending most of your time indoors, taking warmer clothing is strongly advised.

 There are no pavements - Because temperatures can get so high, especially during the summer, no one really goes outside.
-If you want to get anywhere in Dubai, most people use the 24/7 taxi service, and other forms of public transport.
-As such, there's little need for pavements in a city were no one does any walking outside!
+If you want to get anywhere in Dubai, most people use the 24/7 taxi service and other forms of public transport.
+As such, there's little need for pavements in a city where no one does any walking outside!

 Have almost anything delivered to your door - Yep, anything from fast food, prescription medicine, grocery shopping - even just a bottle of water.